omargup/moving_firefighter_problem_generator/README.md

 ## Simple example

-Create an erdos instance and access its attributes.
+Create a 2D connected erdos instance and access its attributes.

 ```python
 >>> import movingfp.gen as mfp